 Determining the exact species of a baby goose can be difficult.
 Because goslings are never far from their parent birds and are rarely seen in mixed flocks, the adult birds they associate with can be one of the best clues to proper identification.
 Other clues that can help identify goslings include:

 - Range: Different geese often have different breeding ranges, and young goslings will not venture out of that breeding range until they have matured to their adult plumage.
-A camouflaged, hard-to-identify, immature gosling will not be seen extremely far from its breeding range.
+A camouflaged, hard-to-identify, immature gosling will not be seen extremely far from its mature breeding range.

 - Markings: Despite their camouflaged, downy plumage, young geese often do have certain distinguishing markings, particularly around the head and face.
 Noting down color and the color of the feet and legs can also help identify young goslings.

 - Voice: Young birds are often more vocal than their adult counterparts, and different begging calls can be distinctive.
 Furthermore, excessive begging will often call adults to return to nurture the goslings, providing the best possible identification clue, the parents.